Chukobyte/learn-engine-dev/README.md

 ## Learn Engine Dev

 A work in progress tutorial series for developing a cross platform game engine from scratch.
-The source code for all turtorials will be maintained in this repo and tutorials can be accessed [here](https://chukobyte.github.io/learn-engine-dev/).
+The source code for all tutorials will be maintained in this repo and can be accessed [here](https://chukobyte.github.io/learn-engine-dev/).
+A list of engine features can be found [here](https://chukobyte.github.io/learn-engine-dev/#features).

 ### Chapters